 Generation X prefers activities like running, biking, and strength training to other fitness activities.
 They also value a work-life balance and love group training classes.
 Group classes help them get their workout in while enjoying social time.

-Don’t gear your services toward these groups, want to train all different generations, or simply want to learn more?
+Not interested in marketing to Generation X or Baby Boomers, want to train all different generations, or simply want to learn more?
 We will cover other generations in part two next Monday.